sabin6969/Flutter_Localization_Persistence/README.md

-# Project Name: Flutter Localization with Persistence
+# Flutter Localization with Persistence

 ## Description
 This Flutter project demonstrates how to implement localization (supporting multiple languages) with persistence, allowing users to select their preferred language and have the app remember their choice across sessions.